 4. What were the major issues facing Eisenhower in Europe and Asia?

-5. How did literature reflect confusion in the attitudes and feelings Americans had about how to deal with post-war modern society during the 1950s?
+5. How did literature reflect confusion in the attitudes and feelings Americans had about how to deal with postwar modern society during the 1950s?

 6. What was the basis of “Beat” criticism of American society?